 Choose a larger node type

-Important: Using a larger node type only temporarily resolves OOM errors.
-Be sure to also rethink your memory management strategy.
+Important: Using a larger node type temporarily resolves OOM errors.
+Be sure to also reconsider your memory management strategy.